Your first weeks

 If you're transgender and can’t provide documentation that reflects your gender identity, get in touch with email@example.com and we’ll resolve this for you in a confidential and respectful way.

 If you’re transferring from another university and don’t yet have a visa for the University of Portsmouth, you’ll need to show evidence of your visa application – such as the Home Office receipt – before you’re allowed to register onto your course.

 Paying your tuition and accommodation fees

-Joining your course and attendance in Teaching Block 1 for February start courses
+Joining your course and your attendance

-You should really try to avoid joining your course late as this will negatively affect your studies.
-Your term start date and the last date for registration is included in your offer letter.
+You should try to avoid joining your course late as this will negatively affect your studies.
+Your term start date and the last date for registration is in your offer letter.